lmoneta/tmva-tutorial/README.md

 ## Some Important notes

+* The notebooks used in this tutorial use either  C++ or Python.
+Python notebooks have the suffix *_py*  appended to their name.
+In some case a corresponding ROOT macro is available, which can  run directly from the ROOT prompt.
+The macro are just an example how one can create easly a ROOT macro or a Python script from a given C++ or Python based notebook.

+* More notebooks, some written also in Python, are available in the Machine Learning Gallery of SWAN, https://swan.web.cern.ch/content/machine-learning

+* Additional  tutorials of TMVA are available in the `tutorials/tmva` directory of the main ROOT git repository.
+You can find them also here https://root.cern.ch/doc/master/group__tutorial__tmva.html

+* The updated TMVA Users Guide is available at https://root.cern.ch/download/doc/tmva/TMVAUsersGuide.pdf

 * For using some of the latest new Deep Learning features of TMVA (e.g. CNN) one needs now to use the *Development Bleeding Edge* Version of SWAN which is built using the current ROOT master version.